On augmented finite element formulation for the Navier--Stokes equations with vorticity and variable viscosity: Numerical results

 To numerically investigate the accuracy of the proposed finite element formulation, we consider the unit square and unit cube domains $\O = (0,1)^2$, $\O = (0,1)^3$ discretised into uniform triangular/tetrahedral elements.
 Sequences of successively refined meshes are constructed and the numerical solutions obtained on each refinement level are compared against manufactured exact solutions in the 2D and 3D cases, defined respectively as

 with $\bomega = \curl\bu$, with permeability $\kappa = 0.1$, with the following distributions of 2D and 3D viscosities

 and with $\sigma(\bx) = \kappa^{-1}\nu(\bx)$.
 The velocities are divergence-free.
 Moreover, the viscosities are smooth, uniformly bounded, and characterised by the parameters $\nu_0 = 0.1$, $\nu_1 = 1$.
+Note that more realistic viscosity profiles might exhibit high gradients and variations that are typically non-smooth (e.g. random distributions) and in such cases taking gradients becomes prohibitive.
 The augmentation constants assume the values $\kappa_1 = \frac{2}{3}\nu_0$ and $\kappa_2 = \frac12\nu_0$.
 Since the exact velocity is enforced essentially everywhere on the boundary, the mean value of pressure is to be fixed (to match that of the exact pressure).
 This is done with a real Lagrange multiplier.
 Moreover, the source term $\ff$ is constructed from the momentum balance equation so that the closed-form solutions above become an exact solution of the problem.

 Errors between exact and approximate numerical solutions in the individual norms for velocity, vorticity and pressure are shown with respect to the number of degrees of freedom (DoF) in Tables~\ref{table:2d} and \ref{table:3d} for the 2D and 3D cases, respectively.
-These errors were produced with the use of Taylor--Hood \cite{HT}, MINI-element \cite{arnold84}, Bernardi--Raugel elements \cite{BR85}, and for sake of illustration, for 2D we include as well the non-conforming Crouzeix-Raviart elements with facet stabilisation \cite{crouzeix73}.
-We also tabulate the local experimental rate of error decay for the generic vector or scalar field $s$, computed as

-where ${\tt e}$ and $\widehat{{\tt e}}$ denote errors produced on two consecutive meshes associated with mesh sizes $h$ and $\widehat{h}$, respectively.
+These errors were produced with the use of Taylor--Hood \cite{HT}, MINI-element \cite{arnold84}, Bernardi--Raugel elements \cite{BR85}, and for sake of illustration, for 2D we include as well the non-conforming Crouzeix--Raviart elements with facet stabilisation \cite{crouzeix73}.
+We also tabulate the local experimental rate of error decay for the generic vector or scalar field $s$, computed as $r(s) =\log({\tt e}(s)/\widehat{{\tt e}}(s))[\log(h/\widehat{h})]^{-1}$, where ${\tt e}$ and $\widehat{{\tt e}}$ denote errors produced on two consecutive meshes associated with mesh sizes $h$ and $\widehat{h}$, respectively.
 In all instances we observe a monotonic optimal convergence, as supported by Theorems~\ref{teoTaylorHood}, \ref{teoMINI}, \ref{teobernardi}.
 For MINI-elements we observe a higher convergence than the one anticipated for pressure.
-For these tests the number of Newton-Raphson steps required to achieve the prescribed tolerance was, in average, 3.
+For these tests the number of Newton--Raphson steps required to achieve the prescribed tolerance was, in average, 3.
 Similar results as those reported herein were obtained by replacing the viscosities described above, with profiles exhibiting higher gradients.